-A: The partnership's 2004 Unit Plan shall be available for use by the partnership to reward and incentivize the partnership's employees, officers and directors for their contributions to the partnership.
-The 2004 Unit Plan will be administered under the direction of the Compensation Committee of the Board of Directors of our general partner.
+A: The partnership's 2004 Unit Plan will be available for use by the partnership to reward and incentivize the partnership's employees, officers and directors for their contributions to the partnership.
+The 2004 Unit Plan will be administered under the direction of the Compensation Committee of our board of directors.